individualized backpacks for the homeless, open sourced and built by anyone

 Spacious and Adaptable

-Enough to pack your gear and a few non-essentials
+Enough to pack your gear and a few non-essentials.
+Banana for scale.

 Keep your Pop Secret Top Secret with the hidden pocket against your back.
 The Quick-Cinch strap is also secured against your back to thwart any would-be bag bandits.